Property investment loans

 Separating your portfolio

-Separating properties by using different lenders can keep you flexible as the lending market evolves, so you’re able to consistently secure the best possible lending terms and liquidate a property if needs be.
+Separating properties by using different lenders can keep you flexible as the lending market evolves, so you’re able to consistently secure the best possible lending terms and liquidate a property if needed.
 It can also avoid the need to endure a portfolio review.

 If your lender has a mortgage over more than one property securing its loans, and you sell one property, the lender may require a full review of your portfolio.
 The review will be based on the lender's prevailing criteria.
-If the lender’s credit criteria are more stringent than what applied when you first secured the loans, then the lender is likely to demand a greater repayment from the sale proceeds than it may have required under the original criteria.
-This situation can be both unexpected and cause a great deal of stress, which might have been avoided.
+If the lender’s credit criteria are more stringent at this time than when you first secured the loans, then the lender is likely to demand a greater repayment from the sale proceeds than it may have required under the original criteria.
+This situation can be both unexpected and cause a great deal of stress, which might have been avoidable.

-As an established or up-and-coming property investor, you have many thousands of dollars at stake, so what have you got to lose by checking your options with a professional?
+Whether you’re an established or up-and-coming property investor, you have hundreds of thousands of dollars at stake.
+So, what have you got to lose by discussing your options with a professional who has access to a range of bank and non-bank lenders?